Translations: For a SUMMARY of THE QEP/MQEP RULES , click BELOW.

 - prints must be mounted on light cardboard or <10 mm foamboard, polyboard, kapaboard or the equivalent.
 Each mount must contain a single image.
 The mounting boards must not be longer than 50 cm and not shorter than 30 cm.

 - no frames are permitted.
 Total weight of pictures max.
 2.5 kg.

 - all photographic prints must be submitted in a reusable case, not exceeding the maximum sizes of 55x60 cm, for easy handling and return shipping.
 Cases received exceeding these sizes will not be returned.
 FEP cannot be held responsible for loss or damage during transit.

-- anonymity of the candidates will be respected at all times; however, a copy of each submitted application form will be automatically forwarded to the national headquarters of the relevant FEP member association of the candidates about their application.
+- anonymity of the candidates will be respected at all times; however, the FEP secretariat will inform the national headquarters of the relevant FEP member association of the candidates about their application.

 - if the application is submitted by a photographer who is not member of a FEP member association, he/she may be asked to submit, beyond the registration number as indicated above, some evidence of professional status, perhaps a photo of premises, interior or exterior, and/or an example of a brochure, website address, or any further publicity material; the requested criteria are indicated in the application form.